-Sometime around 100 ВС, twenty-eight miles from where today we find Mexico City, construction began on the spectacular city of Teotihuacan.
+Sometime around 100 BCE, 45 km from where today we find Mexico City, construction began on the spectacular city of Teotihuacan.

-History of the city is divided into 6 phases, stages of development: Patlachique, Tzacualli, Miccaotli, Tlamimilolpa, Xolalpan and Metepec.
+The history of the city is divided into 6 phases, stages of development: Patlachique, Tzacualli, Miccaotli, Tlamimilolpa, Xolalpan, and Metepec.
 This division is based on stratigraphic data and on the characteristics of ceramic styles of different time periods.
-However, we are not sure for the precise definition of temporal boundaries of these phases due to the small amount of archaeological data and the imperfection of radiocarbon dating.
+However, we are not sure of the precise definition of temporal boundaries of these phases due to the small amount of archaeological data and the imperfection of radiocarbon dating.

 This place is considered sacred and attracted people.
 It was here, according to legend, in early times were born gods of the sun and moon, and was launched by the fundamental law of the world.

-In the 1 millennium, BC in this area has been increased seismic activity in the earth.
+In the 1 millennium BCE, in this area has been increased seismic activity in the earth.
 Perhaps people of the city had to restore their homes and temples.

-From 5 th century BC settlement begins to grow and develop rapidly.
+From 5-th century BCE, settlement begins to grow and develop rapidly.

-From 1 to 250 AD center of Teotihuacan was built entirely, including the Pyramids of the Sun and the Moon, and “Avenue of the Dead.”
+From 1 to 250 CE center of Teotihuacan was built entirely, including the Pyramids of the Sun and the Moon, and “Avenue of the Dead.”

 Pyramid of the Moon has a height of 42-46 m.
 It is approximately half of the pyramid of the sun.
 The pyramid is located at the earth embankment so that the height is almost identical to the Pyramid of the Sun.
 It is believed that it was built before the pyramids of the Sun.